I am not a US Citizen, am I eligible for the RAY Fellowship?

 I am currently in a graduate program that would finish during the RAY Fellowship, since I don’t yet have the degree, am I eligible to apply?

 - RAY Fellowship positions are opportunities for individuals who have not yet gone to graduate school.
 At this time we are unable to consider folks who will obtain their Masters during the fellowship.
 RAY Fellowships are full-time positions and are not designed for individuals simultaneously pursuing a degree in a full-time program.
-If you have further questions, please contact the RAY Program Manager at email@example.com.
+If you have further questions, please contact us at email@example.com.

 What does “Come from a racial / ethnic background underrepresented in conservation and clean energy” mean?
 I am white/Caucasian, am I eligible for the RAY Fellowship?
 I am mixed race, am I eligible for the RAY Fellowship?

-- Anyone is welcome to apply regardless of identity, but please keep in mind that the RAY Fellowship works specifically to promote racial/ethnic diversity within the field among people who have come from a historically excluded group.
+- Anyone is welcome to apply regardless of identity, but please keep in mind that the RAY Fellowship works specifically to uplift early career professionals who come from a historically excluded group in the clean energy and conservation fields.
 People who identify under the imperfect term “BIPOC”, that is: Black, Indigenous (or of aboriginal descent), and/or as a person of color, any intersection therein and are from historically excluded backgrounds are strongly encouraged to apply.

 - According to the 2014 Green 2.0 report, “The State of Diversity in Environmental Organizations: Mainstream NGOs, Foundations & Government Agencies,” people of color are drastically underrepresented in environmental fields.
 Green 2.0 defines people of color as “non-European Americans” including but not limited to specific racial or ethnic groups such as Black/African/African Americans, Latinx/e (Chicanos, etc.), Asians/Asian American (including East, South, Southeast, Central, and West Asia), Native Hawaiian, Alaskan Natives, Pacific Islanders, and Native Americans.

 - Yes!
-Anyone who graduated or will graduate between Jan 2021-September 2022 is eligible to apply for the RAY Fellowship.
+Anyone who graduated or will graduate between Jan 2022-Summer 2023 is eligible to apply for the RAY Fellowship.

 I’ve held a full-time 40 hour/week internship at an environmental organization over the summer before, am I still eligible to apply for the RAY Fellowship?
 I did a fellowship/internship/Americorps the year before, am I still eligible to apply for the RAY Fellowship?